orangejuice/blog/data/activity/book-纳瓦尔宝典-2022/record.en.md

 date: 2022-12-30 23:12:29+08:00
 douban:
   rating: 8.4
-  subtitle: "[United States] Eric Jorgenson / 2022 / CITIC Press Group"
+  subtitle: "[USA] Eric Jorgenson / 2022 / CITIC Press"
   history:
     - date: 2022-12-30 23:12:29
-      comment: >-
-        Via tw jiayuan.
-Re-read many books in 2022 and among them, The Almanack of Naval Ravikant is the one I recommend the most.

-        I have already read the English version at the beginning of 2021 and recently re-read it.
-Initially, you may find many of the maxims in it meaningful, but only after truly practicing them you will understand their profound implications.

-        Naval’s two core life philosophies: evolution + rational buddhism, the former refers to genes, the latter is to combat genes through introspection.
+      comment: "Via tw jiayuan Revisited many books in 2022, and 'The Naval Codex' is the one I recommend the most.
+I had already read the English version in early 2021 and recently re-read it.
+Many of the maxims initially make sense, but only through true practice can one grasp their deeper meanings.
+Naval's two key life philosophies: Evolutionary theory + Rational Buddhism; the former pertains to genes, while the latter involves using introspection to combat genetic predispositions."
       status: todo
     - date: 2022-12-30 23:12:29
-      comment: >-
-        Via tw bitwu.eth / Via tw jiayuan.
-Re-read many books in 2022 and among them, The Almanack of Naval Ravikant is the one I recommend the most.

-        I have already read the English version at the beginning of 2021 and recently re-read it.
-Initially, you may find many of the maxims in it meaningful, but only after truly practicing them you will understand their profound implications.
+      comment: "Via tw bitwu.eth / Via tw jiayuan Revisited many books in 2022, and 'The Naval Codex' is the one I recommend the most.
+I had already read the English version in early 2021 and recently re-read it.
+Many of the maxims initially make sense, but only through true practice can one grasp their deeper meanings.
+Naval's two key life philosophies:

-        Naval’s two core life philosophies: evolution + rational buddhism, the former refers to genes, the latter is to combat genes through introspection.
+        Evolutionary theory + Rational Buddhism; the former pertains to genes, while the latter involves using introspection to combat genetic predispositions."
       status: todo
 ---

-Via tw bitwu.eth / Via tw jiayuan.
-Re-read many books in 2022 and among them, The Almanack of Naval Ravikant is the one I recommend the most.

-I have already read the English version at the beginning of 2021 and recently re-read it.
-Initially, you may find many of the maxims in it meaningful, but only after truly practicing them will you understand their profound implications.

-Naval’s two core life philosophies: evolution + rational buddhism, the former refers to genes, the latter is to combat genes through introspection.
-Don't cooperate with those who are cynical and pessimistic, their prophecy will be self-fulfilling.
+Via tw bitwu.eth / Via tw jiayuan Revisited many books in 2022, and 'The Naval Codex' is the one I recommend the most.
+I had already read the English version in early 2021 and recently re-read it.
+Many of the maxims initially make sense, but only through true practice can one grasp their deeper meanings.
+Naval's two key life philosophies: Evolutionary theory + Rational Buddhism; the former pertains to genes, while the latter involves using introspection to combat genetic predispositions. /via tw xiaofeng Never collaborate with those who are resentful, cynical, and pessimistically negative, as their prophecies will fulfill themselves.